HanadaLee/ngx_core_patches/README.md

 ## ngx_http_proxy_and_grpc_header_control_inherit_1.25.3+.patch

-This patch introduces 'inherit' argument to proxy_set_header directive.
-When marked as such it will be merge inherited into child contexts regardless of the presence of other proxy_set_header directives within those contexts.
+Deprecated, please use ngx_http_proxy_module_ext_1.25.3+.patch

+## ngx_http_proxy_module_ext_1.25.3+.patch

-This patch also introduces the 'proxy_set_header_inherit' directive which blocks the merge inheritance in receiving contexts when set to off.
+This patch introduces the 'proxy_set_header_inherit' directive which blocks the merge inheritance in receiving contexts when set to off.
 The purpose of the added mechanics is to reduce repetition within the nginx configuration for universally set (or boilerplate) request headers, while maintaining flexibility to set additional headers for specific paths.

-There is no change in behavior for existing configurations.

 The original patch is from https://mailman.nginx.org/pipermail/nginx-devel/2023-November/XUGFHDLSLRTFLWIBYPSE7LTXFJHNZE3E.html
 This patch additionally provides grpc support, Also allows setting the :authory header (From https://github.com/api7/apisix-nginx-module/blob/main/patch/1.25.3.1/nginx-grpc_set_header_authority.patch).

+To enhance control over upstream cache behavior, this patch introduces some new cache-related directives.

+There is no change in behavior for existing configurations.

 * **Syntax:** *proxy_set_header_inherit on | off;*